sjdobesh/pngz/readme.md

 ## usage
-the install script compiles a static and shared library into `./lib`. the shared library and header are copied to `/usr/local/lib` and `/usr/local/bin`. you may also need to run `ldconfig` or update `/etc/ld.so.conf` for your system to recognize the library.
+the install script compiles a static and shared library into `./lib`. the shared library and header are copied to `/usr/local/lib` and `/usr/local/bin`. you may also need to update `/etc/ld.so.conf` and run `ldconfig` for your system to recognize the library.

 ```
 git clone https://sjdobesh.github/pngz.git